KatherineMichel/digital-commonplace/README.md

 # The List 2019

 <!--
+Well Being
+https://twitter.com/james_clear/status/1005821705980465152 | James Clear on Twitter: "Habits that have a high rate of return in life: - sleep 8+ hours each day - lift weights 3x week - go for a walk each day - save at least 10 percent of your income - read every day - drink more water and less of everything else - leave your phone in another room while you work" https://twitter.com/ValaAfshar/status/1065265463473651712 | Vala Afshar on Twitter: "A healthy list: 1 Get more sleep 2 Make time to exercise 3 Drink more water 4 Eat less sugar 5 Stay teachable 6 Read and write more 7 Remove clutter 8 More random acts of kindness 9 Don't respond to negativity 10 Spend quality time with family 11 Show gratitude #WednesdayWisdom"

 https://twitter.com/aaronchall/status/948208189518024704 | Aaron Hall, Contrary 🐍 Professor 🇺🇸 on Twitter: "No big deal, but be ambitious for personal growth in 2018.
 Make a list of everything you want to accomplish this year.
 Write it down.
 Put de… https://t.co/xLt13uICUA"

 https://twitter.com/aaronchall/status/959136138387755008 | Aaron Hall, 🐍 Professor, NYC, 🇺🇸 on Twitter: "Dream it.
 Write it down.
 Break it down, step by step.
 Write down the steps.
 Start checking them off.
 You can do it.
 I know you can.
 I believe in you.
 Now do it!"